McGill University Faculty of Medicine and Health Sciences

 The Faculty of Medicine and Health Sciences is one of the constituent faculties of McGill University.
 It was established in 1829 after the Montreal Medical Institution was incorporated into McGill College as the college's first faculty; it was the first medical faculty to be established in Canada.
-The Faculty awarded McGill's first degree, and Canada's first medical degree to William Leslie Logie in 1833.
+The Faculty awarded McGill’s first degree, and Canada’s first medical degree, to William Leslie Logie in 1833.”

-McGill's Faculty of Medicine and Health Sciences is one of the most well-regarded medical schools in the world.
-Many researchers, physicians, clinicians, and pioneers within their respective fields have graduated from or have been affiliated with the faculty.
-Its graduates have gone on to found the Johns Hopkins University School of Medicine and the Johns Hopkins Hospital.
 There have been at least two Nobel Prize laureates who have completed their entire education at McGill University including MD at the McGill University Faculty of Medicine and Health Sciences including Andrew Schally (Nobel Prize in Physiology or Medicine 1977) and David H. Hubel (Nobel Prize in Physiology or Medicine 1981).